OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-preview-apis.md

 | [Insert Workbook](../../excel/excel-add-ins-workbooks.md#insert-a-copy-of-an-existing-workbook-into-the-current-one-preview) | Insert one workbook into another.  | [Workbook](/javascript/api/excel/excel.worksheetcollection) |

 ## API list

+To see a complete list of all APIs supported by this requirement set (including previously released APIs), [click here to see a version-specific of the API reference documentation]((/javascript/api/excel?view=excel-js-preview)).

 | Class | Fields | Description |
 |:---|:---|:---|